 According to Mayo Clinic, restless leg syndrome is a condition that makes legs feel highly uncomfortable, making affected people want to get up and move around, which only temporarily relieves the feeling of restlessness in the legs.
 RLS can start at any age.
 The specific causes of restless leg syndrome are often unclear, but it is believed to be linked to imbalances of the brain chemicals that are responsible for balanced muscle movement.
 Restless leg syndrome may also be linked to pregnancy and kidney failure.
 Mayo Clinic also explains that symptoms of restless leg syndrome typically occur in the lower legs and feet.
 Symptoms include tingling, throbbing and burning sensations that are often relieved by muscle movement.
 Restless leg syndrome symptoms also tend to be more prevalent during the evening hours.
 Women are affected by RLS more often than men.
 Doctors do not know what causes RLS in most cases, but genes are thought to be an influence.
 Approximately half of the people diagnosed with RLS have a family member with the condition.
 Some treatments for the condition include having regular sleeping patterns, establishing a consistent exercise regimen, leg massages, and hot baths.
 Medications may be helpful for RLS, but the same drug does not work for everyone.

 Desperate for relief I tried every suggestion given by the Mayo Clinic and WebMD.
 Nothing helped.
-We had been planning to meet my cousin M and his wife A for supper this past Tuesday.
+We had been planning to meet my cousin Morley and his wife Ann for supper this past Tuesday.
 By the time 3:00 PM arrived I was a nervous wreck.
 How could I possibly go out for supper when my legs had a life of their own.
 I could just see myself sitting down in the restaurant only to have my leg begin the bizarre dance that is Restless Leg Syndrome.
 (I should mention that RLS attacks my legs one leg at a time.
 As soon as one leg calms down the other leg begins its diabolical dance.)

 As many of you know I have been busy scanning my slides (just over 6000) into my computer.
 Once that project was completed I loaded my videos into my computer.
 My other project has been to collect picture frames.
 I collect mostly wooden frames; which are so much easier to repair than plastic or metal frames.
-My friend Pat, the owner of Presenting Art, has again done an amazing job of re-framing, re-matting, and putting the finishing touches on 14 more pictures.
+My friend Pat, the owner of Presenting Art, has once again done an amazing job of re-framing, re-matting, and putting the finishing touches on 14 pictures.
 My family keeps telling me that I am running out of wall space but so far I have always found another spot that is perfect for pictures.
 Another advantage of having so many pictures is the fact that they hide any blemishes on the walls.
 As I tell my family there is a method to my madness.

 Here is a short video that I recorded almost 30 years ago.
 It brings back a lot of memories.